NMeyers2899/DungeonFighter/readme.md

 Mothership -  Moves back and forth along the bottom of the battlefield.
 It will spawn smaller versions of the basic enemy over time.

 Guardian - With the help of its drones, it is heavily protected from your projectiles.
 Strike down the drones to strike down the guardian!
+## Known Bugs
+Moving a certain way in the corners of the map allows you to go out of bounds.
+It is possible to get back inside the bounds, but it is very hard.

+You cannot shoot while looking up and to the left.